jsacco1/utils/guideseq.md

   5. Add bwa and bedtools to the $PATH

 ## Analysis
-  1. Run each step individually, starting from from umitag.
+  1. From the directory that contains guideseq, run each step individually, starting from from umitag.
 No yaml file required.

   Example: